-ICC profile SEI message semantics
+Semantics of value ‘5’ in ifi_type_id [ i ] to signal ICC

-The ICC profile SEI message indicates the ICC profile metadata, as specified in ISO 15076-1, ISO 15076-2, or ISO 20677.
-Syntax within the metadata of the profile indicates which of these standards is in use.
+When ifi_type_id[ i ] is equal to 5, the following image information payload The ICC profile SEI message provides International Color Consortium (ICC) profile metadata for receivers that use a colour management workflow as described by the ICC.
+ICC profile metadata is specified in ISO 15076-1, ISO 15076-2 (Ed Note: currently at DIS), or ISO 20677.

 iccp_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous ICC profile SEI message in output order. iccp_cancel_flag equal to 0 indicates that ICC profile information follows.